- June 2015

-VGC is carrying out construction for three key work sections of the Crossrail Anglia spur project, to prepare the railway between east London and Essex for the start of Crossrail services in 2018.
+VGC carried out construction for three key work sections of the Crossrail Anglia spur project, to prepare the railway between east London and Essex for the start of Crossrail services in 2018.

-Throughout the contract normal train services will be maintained.
+Throughout the contract normal train services were maintained.

-The 16.4-mile section from Stratford, east London, to Shenfield in Essex will form the north-east spur of Crossrail.
-The project involves track renewals, installing overhead line equipment, turnback facilities, and station improvements at eight stations along the route.
+The 16.4-mile section from Stratford, east London, to Shenfield in Essex forms the north-east spur of Crossrail.
+The project involved track renewals, installing overhead line equipment, turnback facilities, and station improvements at eight stations along the route.